jadwana/blog_op/README.md

 1. Create a file .env in the same folder than index.php and insert your credentials for Database and SMTP :

+Database :
 *	DB_HOST=XXX
 *	DB_USER=XXX
 *	DB_PASSWORD=XXX
 *	DB_NAME=XXX

+SMTP :
 * MAIL_ADD (sending address)
 * MAIL_PASS
 * MAIL_SEND (receiving address)

 Remark : it is designed to work with gmail smtp (so smtp host = smtp.gmail.com and smtp port = 587)

 2. Install composer if you don't have it

-3. Import the supplied MySQL database to your server (blog.sql) with is a prefilled database.
+3. Import the supplied MySQL database to your server (blog.sql) which is a prefilled database.

 ## Test the blog